AarKaiser/team_profile_generator/README.md

 Motivation: - To make managing my team more efficient..
 Reason for Application: - To automate the process of classifying team-members..
 Problem Solved: - The pen and paper method for managing team members..
-Lessons: - Testing, classes and Object Oriented Programming..
+Lessons: - Testing, classes and Object Oriented Programming.

 ## Table of Contents: